 ✝Roger E. Reynolds (AB, PhD, Harvard; JD, University of Chicago Law School).
 Senior Fellow Emeritus at the Pontifical Institute of Mediaeval Studies, and Professor Emeritus in the University of Toronto; author of over 300 publications on medieval liturgy, law, and clerics and clerical orders in the Middle Ages; frequent lecturer in Europe and North America, and television and radio guest.

 Research results of the MLB project are published in a separate sub-series by the Pontifical Institute.
-There are 6 volumes in print, listed below.
-Two new books are forthcoming: Neo-Gregorian Chant in Beneventan Manuscripts, by Luisa Nardini (University of Texas at Austin) and The Bishop's Book of Kotor: An Edition and Study of Sankt-Peterburg, BRAN, F. no. 200, by Richard Gyug.
+There are 8 volumes in print, listed below.

 - Roger E. Reynolds.
 The Collectio canonum Casinensis duodecimi saeculi (Codex terscriptus).
 A derivative of the South-Italian Collection in Five Books.
 An implicit edition with introductory study.
-ST 137; MLB 3.
+MLB 3; ST 137.
 2001.

 - Charles Hilken.
 Memory and Community in Medieval Southern Italy: The History, Chapter Book, and Necrology of Santa Maria del Gualdo Mazzocca.
-ST 157; MLB 4.
+MLB 4; ST 157.
 2008.

 - Collectio Toletana: A Canon Law Derivative of the South-Italian Collection in Five Books.
 Ed.
 Douglas Adamson and Roger E. Reynolds.
-ST 159; MLB 5.
+MLB 5; ST 159.
 2008.